Oversights in the Respective Theorems of von Neumann and Bell are Homologous: The Oversight in Bell's Theorem

 But since each of the quantities above is physically meaningless, their average appearing on the RHS of (\ref{rep}), namely

 is also physically meaningless.
-That is to say, no physical experiment can ever be performed -- {\it even in principle} -- that can meaningfully allow to measure or evaluate the above average, since none of the above list of quantities could have experimentally observable values \cite{disproof-2}.
-Therefore the innocuous looking replacement (\ref{rep}) made by Bell is, in fact, illegal.
+That is to say, no physical experiment can be performed --- {\it even in principle} --- that can meaningfully allow to measure or evaluate the above average, since none of the above list of quantities could have experimentally observable values.
+Therefore, the innocuous looking identification (\ref{rep}) of Bell is, in fact, illegitimate.